f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/Secure_Mesh_Site_v2_in_Nutanix/secure_mesh_site_v2_in_nutanix.rst

 As mentioned in `the Installation of Nutanix Community Edition 2.1 on Bare Metal | F5 XC Learn <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/application-delivery-security/Nutanix/nutanix_community_edition_2.1_installation.rst>`__, bare metal you choose to install Nutanix Community Edition requires internet connection and a Nutanix Community account.

-Before proceeding to install VM on Nutanix, we need to make sure subnet is created to deploy VMs in that subnet and that subnet should be associated to the Ethernet Interface with internet connectivity to the Bare Metal server.
+Before proceeding to install VM on Nutanix, we need to make sure subnet is created to deploy VMs in that subnet and it should be associated to the Ethernet Interface with internet connectivity to the Bare Metal server.

 In my setup, Eth0 is connected to network with internet connectivity and hence I’ll assign Eth0 alone interface to virtual switch and later create a subnet with this virtual switch.